Serving The Straits Area Sportsmen Since 1975

 February 19, 2021

 Double-crested Cormorant Update Webinars

 The U.S. Fish and Wildlife Service is providing double-crested cormorant management and rulemaking updates during two 90-minute webinars.
 The sessions, which are equivalent and will cover the same information, will begin with a brief presentation by Service staff followed by a question/answer period.

-Registration is on a first-come, first-served basis and limited to 500 participants per webinar.
+Registration is on a first-come, first-served basis and is limited to 500 participants per webinar.

 Double-crested Cormorant Update Webinar 1 - February 22, 2-3:30 p.m.
 Eastern

 REGISTER FOR FEBRUARY 22 SESSION